mrfdev/Boosters/README.md

 - `/xprate <rate> <true|false>`
 - `/xprate reset`

-Example:

-- `/xprate 2 true`

-mcMMO does not provide its own timer for `/xprate`, so Boosters can only track a native `/xprate` command as a manual booster with no known end time.

-If you want Boosters to manage the timer for mcMMO, use:

-- `/rate start mcmmo <time> <rate>`

-That starts the mcMMO booster now and lets Boosters stop it later with `/xprate reset`.
+Boosters can also manage timed mcMMO boosters itself with `/rate start mcmmo ...`, even though native mcMMO `/xprate` does not include a timer.

 ### Jobs Reborn